yuja/jj/docs/revsets.md

   the revset `heads(::x_1 & ::x_2 & ... & ::x_N)`, where `x_{1..N}` are commits
   in `x`.
 If `x` resolves to a single commit, `fork_point(x)` resolves to `x`.

+* `bisect(x)`: Finds commits in the input set for which about half of the input set are descendants.
+The current implementation deals somewhat poorly with non-linear history.

 * `merges()`: Merge commits.

 * `description(pattern)`: Commits that have a description matching the given